If you’ve ever read anything about investing, you’ve probably heard the term diversification.

 This is a personal decision, but I can tell you that investing even small amounts early on, stretched out over a long period, leads to a high probability of wealth in the future (smart investing is all about long-term wealth management!)

 It’s really the power of compounding.
 So whatever you decide, don’t overthink it — it’s better to start off with something versus getting analysis paralysis and holding off on your investment.

 From there, you’ll set how many shares you want to buy.
-Note that if you’re buying an index fund like VTSAX (offered directly through Vanguard), there’s going to be a minimum investment amount.
+Note that if you’re buying an index fund, chances are there’s going to be a minimum investment amount.
 If you don’t meet that minimum, you’ll need to buy the ETF version or find a different class of that investment (which usually has a lower buy-in but a slightly higher expense ratio).

 From there, submit your trade, and you’ll be the proud owner of some S&P 500 index fund or ETF shares.
 Or a better way of looking at it, you now own a slice of the 500 biggest companies that are publicly traded in the United States.

 Now that you’ve made your initial investment don’t stop.
 Set up recurring contributions to invest in that fund as often as you possibly can.
 Some brokers will allow you to buy partial shares too, which enables you to put more of your money into the fund and do dollar-cost averaging.
 Either way — keep those contributions going so your money can start compounding.

 Read more: Dollar-cost averaging explained: Is this a smart way to invest?

 Which S&P 500 funds should I invest in?

 Below are a few funds to check out that’ll get you started:

 - The SPDR S&P 500 ETF (SPY) — This is actually the oldest ETF in the United States as it was initially made available in 1993.
 It’s also the largest ETF, with more than $350 billion in total assets.
 The expense ratio is 0.09%.